American Sign Language and Sign Language Interpreter

 Graduates may go on to work as a deaf translator, interpreter, and instructor of sign language.

-Discuss your course load with an academic advisor inside the Hannelly Enrollment Center (HC) at our historic, centrally located campus.
-Future ASL students may contact the program director, Michelle Monahan (IPP, Director), for more information.
+Discuss a schedule with an academic advisor inside the Hannelly Enrollment Center (HC) at our historic, centrally located campus.
+For more information on these programs, you may also contact our office (602.285.7190) or attend one of our information sessions!